malathit/malathit.github.io/_posts/2020-07-24-validating-your-api-input.md

 * The value `payload` is useful for clients that invokes the validation and an example can be found [here](https://docs.jboss.org/hibernate/validator/5.1/reference/en-US/html/validator-customconstraints.html#validator-customconstraints-constraintannotation).
 However in spring boot app, the validations are triggered by spring itself and hence not useful.

+* The `@COnstraint` annotation is a must, and that specifies the validators that needs to be invoked when the annotation is specified anywhere.

 #### 3. Create a validator class that implements the validation logic
 {% gist 6a2750a06257a5612f0774e3f0faa6da UniqueUsernameValidator.java %}